|

 Types of Measuring Instruments

-There are many types of measuring instruments, classified based on different criteria.
-They can vary depending on the physical quantity they measure, their operating principle, how results are displayed, or their field of application.
-Each criterion helps determine which measuring instrument is best suited for a specific task.
+There are many types of measuring instruments, classified according to different criteria.
+They may differ by the physical quantity being measured, the operating principle, the way results are displayed, or the field of application.
+Each of these criteria helps determine which measuring device is best suited for specific tasks.

 There are analog and digital instruments.
-Analog instruments have a scale and a pointer, while digital ones display data on a screen, reducing the likelihood of reading errors.
+Analog devices have a scale and a pointer, while digital ones display data on a screen, minimizing the chance of reading errors.
+For example, signal generators make it possible to produce electrical oscillations of various shapes and frequencies with precise digital adjustment.

 Buy Measuring Instruments in an Online Store